 To emphasizes the importance of e-learning needs there are commonly accepted studies which shows that 70% of the learning happens by doing, 20% when being personally guided and only 10% when being taught in educational events.
 Therefore, it’s critical to digitalize learning so that employees can access to training when needed.

-We collected 5 e-learning trends for you to include in your learning and development strategy to help you stay competitive in the digital world.
-In the end, the modern workplace is one in which working is fluent, culture is engaging and most of all it supports life-time learning.
+Well designed E-learning helps you stay competitive in the digital world.
+We collected 5 e-learning trends for you to include in your learning and development strategy.
+In the end, modern workplace should support life-time learning.

 #1 Microlearning for just-in-time learning outcome